-This section describes the guidelines for the use of non-ASCII characters in the header, body, and reference sections of an RFC.
+This section describes the guidelines for the use of non-ASCII characters in an RFC.
 If the RFC Editor identifies areas where the use of non-ASCII characters negatively impacts the readability of the text, they will request alternate text.